honeysilvas/Emulate_Register_Globals/README.md

 # Emulate-Register-Globals
-Emulate register_globals = on if it is set to off without using ini_set or .htaccess.
+Emulates what register_globals = On would do if register_globals is set to Off inside php.ini without using ini_set or .htaccess to override the setting.